Ministry of the Future

-In Collaboration with The Millennium Alliance for Humanity and the Biosphere (MAHB), The Resilience Project (TRP), Foresight Analysis Nexus (FAN), The New School at Commonweal
+Presented in Collaboration with Forsight Analyis Nexus Initiative (FAN), Millennium Alliance for Humanity and Biosphere (MAHB), The Resilience Project and New School at Commonweal.

 Kim Stanley Robinson is an American science fiction writer.
 He is the author of more than twenty books, including the international bestselling Mars trilogy, and more recently Red Moon, New York 2140, Aurora, Shaman, Green Earth, and 2312.
 He was sent to the Antarctic by the U.S. National Science Foundation’s Antarctic Artists and Writers’ Program in 1995 and returned in their Antarctic media program in 2016.